eeditiones/jinks/README.md

 **Jinks** and **TEI Publisher** are built for speed, interoperability, and sustainability.
 Experienced developers routinely build features faster than an AI agent using our framework.
 However, we know AI tools are a reality for many workflows.
 To save your time and precious resources, and prevent common pitfalls, we have curated and tested specific agentic skills for key tasks, located under `AGENTS.md` and in the `skills` subdirectories.

-**Jinks** and **TEI Publisher** were designed to enable the rapid creation of robust, interoperable, and sustainable applications based on standards and good practices.
-In fact, developers familiar with the framework often implement features faster than an AI agent.
-Nevertheless, we recognize that many community members utilize AI agents in their daily workflows.
-To ensure you don't waste precious resources running into common pitfalls, we provide a set of reviewed and tested agentic skills covering key tasks.
-These are available in the relevant profiles under `AGENTS.md` and in the `skills` subdirectories.

-**We strongly recommend** to work with agents in small, incremental steps and tasks, with competent human revision of the entire process.
-We also strongly recommend a financial contribution in keeping with the value added by provisions of this open-source framework to the project.

-We strongly recommend working with agents in small, incremental steps, backed by competent human revision at every stage.
-Furthermore, because open-source infrastructure requires active maintenance to survive, we strongly request a financial contribution proportionate to the value this framework adds to your project—especially if used in commercial or automated environments.

 **We strongly recommend** using AI agents to work in small, incremental steps, ensuring a competent human review at every stage of the entire process.
+We also offer support packages to start you on the right track or assist with the review.
+This way you are benefitting from the wealth of community-wisdom and contribute back to it.

 ## Shared Ecosystem and Sustainability